-This is a full-time (1.0 time-base) benefits eligible, permanent (probationary) position.
-This position is designated exempt under FLSA and is not eligible for overtime compensation.
+This is a full-time (1.0 time-base) benefits eligible, temporary position anticipated to end on or before 6/30/2023, with the possibility of reappointment.
+This position is designated non-exempt under FLSA and is eligible for overtime compensation.
 Standard SDSU work hours are Monday – Friday, 8:00 a.m. to 4:30 p.m., but may vary based on operational needs.

 Education and Experience